Unable to connect to the server (transaction aborted: timeout)

 - Adding a custom index to certain field types.
 See Improve performance with custom indexes.

 - Clear any sorting you have applied.
 By default, ActionGrid ships with no sorting applied to objects.
-This step will alleviate most timeout issues.
+This step alleviates some timeout issues.
 To remove a sort, click a column header that is sorted until you no longer see the arrow.

 - Apply a filter on a known indexed field to reduce the total number of records being evaluated.
 If the field is not indexed, it could slow down performance.
 If smart filters are also timing out, apply a basic filter.
 To do this, click the filter icon on any column, then switch to Basic Filter.